beecars/basketball/README.md

 # basketball

 this is just a little program I wrote to graphically display box scores against a distributional violin plot of past performance.
-I just got bored with it... basketball is cool and graphs are cool, but there is only so much time in the day.

 it accesses data from the NBA reference database. the database is only "defacto" public, and the required api calls change from time to time.